Simon Newcomb: Career in astronomy

 In the prelude to the American Civil War, many US Navy staff with Southern backgrounds left the service.
 In 1861, Newcomb took advantage of a vacancy and was hired as professor of mathematics and astronomer at the United States Naval Observatory, in Washington D.C.
 Newcomb set to work on the measurement of the position of the planets as an aid to navigation, becoming increasingly interested in theories of planetary motion.

 By the time Newcomb visited Paris, France, in 1870, he was aware that the table of lunar positions calculated by Peter Andreas Hansen was in error.
 While in Paris, he realized that, in addition to the data from 1750 to 1838 that Hansen had used, there was earlier data documented as far back as 1672.
 But he had little time for analysis as he witnessed the defeat of French emperor Napoleon III in the Franco-Prussian War and the coup that ended the Second French Empire.
 Newcomb managed to escape from the city during the ensuing rioting; it led to the formation of the Paris Commune and engulfed even the Paris Observatory.
 Newcomb used the "new" data to revise Hansen's tables.

 In 1875 he was offered the post of director of the Harvard College Observatory but he declined, having by now settled that his interests lay in mathematics rather than observation.

 Director of the Nautical Almanac Office

-In 1877 he became director of the Nautical Almanac Office where, ably assisted by George William Hill, he embarked on a program of recalculation of all the major astronomical constants.

-At this time he was elected to honorary membership of the Manchester Literary and Philosophical Society, in 1887.
+In 1877, Newcomb became director of the Nautical Almanac Office.
+Assisted by George William Hill, he embarked on a systematic recalculation of all the major astronomical constants.
+The same year, he was elected to honorary membership of the Manchester Literary and Philosophical Society.

-From 1884 he also fulfilled a demanding role as professor of mathematics and astronomy at Johns Hopkins University in Baltimore, continuing, however, to reside at Washington.
+From 1884 he also served as professor of mathematics and astronomy at Johns Hopkins University in Baltimore while continuing, to reside in Washington.

 With A. M. W. Downing, Newcomb conceived a plan to resolve much international confusion on the subject of astronomical constants.
 By the time he attended a standardization conference in Paris, France, in May 1896, the international consensus was that all ephemerides should be based on Newcomb's calculations: Newcomb's Tables of the Sun.
 As late as 1950, another conference confirmed Newcomb's constants as the international standard.